mrchrisjoy/redux-entity/README.md

 ## Design Considerations
 - Please ensure all entities have unique Ids.

-Here's an example store that `@foundcareers/redux-entity` can work with:
+Here's an example store that `@foundcareers/redux-entity` can work with, with the following collections: `todos` and `users`.
 ```
 {
   todos: {